-Vista and Windows 7/8 have an option to “show an older program in a 640×480 window” –which comes in handy when trying to run some older but still good software like Life of Paul which have a fixed display of 640 x 480.
+Vista and Windows 7/8/10 have an option to “show an older program in a 640×480 window” –which comes in handy when trying to run some older but still good software like Life of Paul or Adventures with Daniel, which have a fixed display of 640 x 480.
 By selecting this option for those older programs, you can get them to fill more of the screen on a newer computer, and this setting only affects your screen when you’re running THAT particular program.

 To make this adjustment, right click the program’s startup icon and look in the Properties/Compatibility option for that nice option.
 This will make the older programs fill more of the screen, but it still may not look as crisp.

-Your software graphics appear stretched across the screen, or “fat”.
+If your software graphics appear stretched across the screen, or “fat”…

 You need to change your “Aspect Ratio” graphic setting on your graphic card to correct the “fat” appearance of some software on a wide aspect monitor (such as a laptop).
 See my example below.